mautic/developer-documentation-new/docs/plugins/continuous-integration.rst

    </phpunit>

 .. note::
-   Update the testsuite directories if you don't have this structure.
+   Update the ``testsuite`` directories if you don't have this structure.

-At this point the checks should do their thing and point out all issues in your plugin code.
-Once you fix them all you should find out that the Codecov report is not uploading correctly.
+At this point the checks should do their thing and point out all issues in your Plugin code.
+Once you fix them all you should find out that the Codecov report isn't uploading correctly.
 Here is how to make it work:

-1. The :xref:`codecov_gh_app` must be enabled for your repository in order to upload the coverage report.
+1. You must enable the :xref:`codecov_gh_app` for your repository to upload the coverage report.
-2. The app will give you an API key.
+2. The app provides you with an API key.
 Paste it into the secret variables as ``CODECOV_TOKEN`` in the GitHub repository settings.
-3. Since the plugin isn't in the root directory then we must tell it how to map the files from the report with the files in the repository.
+3. Since the Plugin isn't in the root directory then we must tell it how to map the files from the report with the files in the repository.
 To do that, we need to create a ``codecov.yml`` file in the root of your plugin directory and paste the following content:

 .. code:: yaml